+7. Status values

-6. Status values
+D/A-Monitor Status values

-In this chapter you can read about: D/A-Monitor A list of the status values supports you in optimization and commissioning.
-Open the optimization function in the C3 ServoManager (double-click on optimization in the tree) You will find the available status values in the lower right part of the window under selection (TAB) "Status values".
+A list of the status values supports you in optimization and commissioning.
+Open the optimization function in the C3 ServoManager (double-click on optimization in the tree)

+You will find the available status values in the lower right part of the window under selection (TAB) "Status values".

 You can pull them into the oscilloscope (upper part of the left side) or into the status display (upper part of the right side) by the aid of the mouse (drag and drop).
 The status values are divided into 2 groups (user levels):